jjgonecrypto/hounds/README.md

 * `maxFollows` The maximum number of links to follow and track (the default is `Infinity`)
 * `timeout` The number of ms before ending the session.
 When the timeout is reached, the system will end on the next attempt to read from the queue (Note: this has no use when `keepAlive` is `true`).
 (No default)
 * `logTo` An optional writable stream that all URLs attempting to be processed will be written to.
+* `urlFilter` An optional predicate function, taking the current `url` as a parameter, and returning `true` or `false` as to whether or not to include it in the hunt
 * `nightmare` All [nightmare 2.7.0 options](https://github.com/segmentio/nightmare/tree/2.7.0#nightmareoptions) are supported

 ##Known Issues